YiGu-Studio/MB2Editor/README.md

 * Build Pipline (build/debug/deployment).
   Users can easily create and build Module in Editor.
 No more codes needed.

+* Extensionalable Customized data sets.
+  Users can easily edit varieties of data set (different data structures) with just offering XSD file

+* Extensionalable Customized Editor component.
+  Allow users to extend themselves editor components for the different data sets.
+  Eg. Face editor, to edit face visually instead of giving unreadable data directly

+* Project file management.
+  User can manage different types of file in their model project easily with access to folder-based file system and version control

 ## Preview

 ### Module Data Editor (Character)